reeflective/team/README.md

 The following extracts assume a program binary named `teamserver`, which is simply the root command of the server-side team code.
-In this case therefore, the binary program only purpose its to be a teamserver, with no application-specific logic, and is useless on its own:
+In this case therefore, the binary program only purpose its to be a teamserver, with no application-specific logic, (and is therefore quite useless on its own):
 ```
 $ teamserver
 Manage the application server-side teamserver and users